solsjo/rules_ghdl/README.md

-# bazel rules for GHDL
+# Bazel rules for GHDL

 The rules are currently only tested on linux and most probably doesn't work on windows, there is also no toolchain set up for windows.